Skip to content

 Electrocution

-Next in line for most construction site fatalities is electrocution.
+The next frequent cause of construction site fatalities is electrocution.
 Electrocutions occur when a person is exposed to a lethal amount of electrical energy.
-An electrical hazard is a workplace hazard that exposes workers to the following:

 • Burns